termoxin/nava-mars-rovers-api/README.md

+# Introduction

+The app uses Nasa Mars Rovers API to get rovers' photos by sol and camera.
+Enjoy this wonderful red planet!

-# Getting Started and Basic installation
+## Getting Started and Basic installation

 ```
 yarn